Disclosures

 With what limits

 No statement made on this site, in any document published by XELTRUS, or in any communication with XELTRUS personnel constitutes legal advice or creates an attorney-client relationship.
 Submission of an inquiry does not, by itself, create any engagement.
-Recovery outcomes — including any statutory enhancement entitlement, attorney-fee recovery, or asset-recognition relief — depend on facts adjudicated on the merits and are never guaranteed.
-The majority of digital-asset losses do not qualify for the federal civil-recovery framework; viability is assessed in writing before engagement.
+Case outcomes — including any statutory enhancement entitlement, attorney-fee award, or asset-recognition relief — depend on facts adjudicated on the merits and are never guaranteed.
+The majority of digital-asset losses do not qualify for the civil-law framework; viability is assessed in writing before engagement.

 Compliance & policy documents